-- BME Undergraduate students must complete 18 credits of general education.
-General education courses are non-technical courses that provide a broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context. - Many courses count for both General Education and University Core Curriculum (UCC) Foundational Learning Outcomes (FLO) but many do not.
+- General Education I Credit Hours: 3.00 (satisfies Human Cultures: Behavioral/Social Science for core) - General Education II Credit Hours: 3.00 (satisfies Human Cultures: Humanities for core) - General Education III Credit Hours: 3.00 (satisfies Science, Technology & Society for core) - General Education IV Ethics and Policy Healthcare Selective Credit Hours: 3.00 (C- or better) - General Education V Credit Hours: 3.00 (30000+ level/Upper level) - General Education VI Credit Hours: 3.00 (30000+ level/Upper level) - General Education for Written & Oral Communication are met in First-Year Engineering Credit Hours: 6.00-7.00 - BME Undergraduate students must complete 24 credits of general education.
+General education courses are nontechnical courses that provide a broad education necessary to understand the impact of engineering solutions in a global, economic, environmental and societal context. - Many courses count for both General Education and University Core Curriculum (UCC) Foundational Learning Outcomes (FLO) but many do not.
 When choosing courses to fulfill these requirements, students will need to check both the UCC FLO course list and the BME Approved General Education Course List found below.

-- The following requirements must be met: - At least 3 credits must be from the Ethics and Policy Healthcare list which is included as a general education course.
-See list below. - At least 6 credits must be taken inside the College of Liberal Arts, the Krannert School of Management and/or the Honors College. - O At least 6 credits of the general education courses must be at the non-introductory level, meaning they are at the 30000-level or higher, or have a required prerequisite in the same department. - The remaining courses may be taken from any of the following lists.
+The following requirements must be met:

+- At least 3 credits must be from the Ethics and Policy Healthcare list which is included as a general education course.
+See list below. - At least 12 credits must be taken inside the College of Liberal Arts, the Krannert School of Management and/or the Honors College. - At least 6 credits of the general education courses must be at the non-introductory level, meaning they are at the 30000-level or higher, or have a required prerequisite in the same department. - The remaining courses may be taken from any of the following departments.
 If a student is unsure about a course counting for their general education requirement, see academic advisor BEFORE taking the course.

-Ethics and Policy Healthcare Requirement (3 Credits)
+Ethics and Policy Healthcare Selective (3 credits)